 One of the parts of Bangkok that makes people hate it is that it is undeniably a dirty, grimy, greasy, muggy, urban jungle.
 That makes Lumpini Park a welcome escape for both locals and tourists.
 It is Bangkok’s largest green area and a beautiful place to exercise, go for a run, or just sit and people watch.

 I’ll admit that Bangkok is one of those places that might take a while to get used to, let alone begin liking.
 The traffic jams, the noise, the heat, and the chaos often had me just rushing to get back to the air-conditioned quietness of my room.
 Despite this, Bangkok has an insane amount of things to offer to all sorts of travelers.
-People told me that I should get out of Bangkok as quickly as I could, but getting lost in the city and basking in the chaos is what traveling is all about.
+Some people might struggle with adapting to Bangkok at first but give it a chance and you might fall in love with the city so much you might even want to honeymoon in Bangkok.
+People told me that I should get out of Bangkok as quickly as I could but getting lost in the city and basking in the chaos is what traveling is all about.